 Below are five of the most common ways victims acquire brain injury:

-Brain injury lawyer Julie Johnson helps victims in a variety of circumstances, working with medical specialists, expert witnesses, economists and other experts to quantify injuries and loss and pursue fair compensation.
+Dallas traumatic brain injury lawyer Julie Johnson helps victims in a variety of circumstances, working with medical specialists, expert witnesses, economists, and other experts to quantify injuries and loss and pursue fair compensation.

-Just as medical specialists are sometimes necessary to handle specific medical concerns, some high-level personal injury cases are best handled by a brain injury lawyer who is experienced with serious brain injuries.
+Just as medical specialists are sometimes necessary to handle specific medical concerns, some high-level personal injury cases are best handled by a Dallas traumatic brain injury attorney who is experienced with serious brain injuries.

 Brain injury cases present unique or unusual legal challenges not typically seen with an accident or negligence claim or lawsuit.